dgrinton/remote-standalone/readme.txt

     works in conjunction with remote to provide onload functionality, properly scoped observers and timeouts

+    the JsRegister has a configure function which takes two arguments: rules and onloads

+    rules is an array of {selector, trigger, func} - selector is a css selector, trigger is an event (mouseover, keypress, etc) and func is a javascript callback.
+After the page loads listeners will be bound to all elements matching the selector, for the trigger event, which will fire the callback.

+    onloads is an array of javascript callbacks which will be fired after the page loads, the same as anything added with JsRegister.addOnload

+    configure should be called from dyn_js, its purpose is to allow the backend to attach listeners and onload functions

 ScriptWrangler:
     works in conjunction with remote to dynamically attach/remove script nodes and performs crude scope tidying (examine window before adding script,